 If you do not design and structure your sites for Search Engines, they will erase you.
 Yahoo and Bing tend to be more lenient to thinner content repeated in a template while Google seems to require more elaborate content which means you need to avoid templates and pages that have repeated or similar content.

-I am going to go against the masses here as I am tired of the amount of time I have had to spend fixing content on high quality sites because of some overly-aggressive filters.
-Webmasters MUST be cautious when developing websites specifically the use of content, navigation and structure.
+I am going to go against the masses here as I am tired of the amount of time I have had to spend fixing content on high-quality sites because of some overly-aggressive filters.
+Webmasters MUST be cautious when developing websites specifically the use of content, navigation, and structure.

 Naturally, Google’s defense mechanism is to prevent overuse of content repetition to try and help webmasters develop better pages.
-Sometimes this hurts sites that use certain types of navigational structure, and is simply the fault of people gaming the system and causing Google to be more strategic about how it removes duplicate content.
+Sometimes this hurts sites that use certain types of navigational structure, and is simply the fault of people gaming the system and causing Google to be more strategic about how it removes duplicate/templated/mad-lib content.

 This next part is for one of our readers that asked me about the supplemental index a few weeks ago…

 This effect is simple to fix, it requires you re-visit your content and adjust how you navigate through your site and the addition of different content or more informational content.
-Adding new content about SEO Tools is what we are doing, so many of you who read this will not see the original version.

 In summary, how you structure a website and how you use content and navigation are imperative to the long-term success of your campaign.
-We are also entering an age where we really have to design and develop sites for the Search Engines and if we can, our visitors.
+We are also entering an age where we really have to design and develop good quality sites for the Search Engines and if we can, our visitors.